ge-org/php-file-upload/README.md

 $fileUploader->addConstraints(array(
             "size"=>array(
                 "value"=>'<= 2048',
+                "message"=>array(
-                "message"=>'The file you uploaded is very large in size.
-Try uploading a small sized file!'
+                    "fileIsLarger"=>'The file you uploaded is very large in size.
+Try uploading a small sized file!', )
             ),"image"=>array(
                 "value"=>true,
+                "message"=>array(
-                "message"=>'The file you uploaded is not a valid image! ' ),
+                    "fileIsNotImage"=>'The file you uploaded is not a valid image! ' )
+            ),
     )
 );